-If you or someone you love is struggling with a cocaine addiction, we encourage you to call The River Source.
-The recovery process starts with cocaine detox in a safe, supportive environment that is led by naturopathic doctors, nurses and counselors.
+If you or someone you love is struggling with cocaine addiction, we encourage you to call The River Source.
+The recovery process starts with cocaine detox in a safe, supportive environment that is led by naturopathic doctors, nurses, and counselors.
 Our detox facility has 24-hour support staff, which means your loved one will never be alone.

 To make the detox process more manageable, we have a wide range of holistic therapies and medications.
 The most difficult part of cocaine detox is the psychological effects, and these can last for many months or years.
 This makes inpatient treatment for cocaine abuse exceptionally important.
 Recovering addicts must learn how to lead a sober lifestyle without using cocaine.

 When detox is complete, counseling can begin.
 Our patients receive individual, group and family counseling.
-They will also have a number of therapies available to them during their stay such as acupuncture, massage therapy, sauna treatments and IV vitamin therapy treatments.
+They will also have a number of therapies available to them during their stays such as acupuncture, massage therapy, sauna treatments, and IV vitamin therapy treatments.
 Each patient receives an individualized treatment plan that caters to their needs.

 Remember, the only way to prevent cocaine overdose symptoms is to stop using cocaine.
 There is no “safe” level.
 Call The River Source to learn more about the aspects of our program and to learn if your insurance program will be accepted for rehab treatment.